Thanks to PurseMonger and her amazing Beta reader skills!

-She was there when he woke up, when he looked through his paperwork, when he attended the meetings with his advisors and generals, when he practiced his firebending, when he talked with his mother, Jee, or Chao, when he retired to his room and fell asleep.
+She was there when he woke up, when he looked through his paperwork, when he attended his meetings, when he practiced his firebending, when he talked with his mother, Jee, or Chao, when he retired to his room and fell asleep.
 And she was also there when he dreamt.
 And oh, how wonderful was the dream he had the previous night!
 Even thinking about it made his blood boil and his loins burn!
-He had been so painfully aroused that he again had to take care of his condition himself.
-Self-gratification was something he rarely ever indulged in, but it seemed it was becoming more frequent ever since Katara came back into his life.
+He had been so painfully aroused that he had to take care of his state himself.
+Again.
+Self-gratification was something he rarely ever indulged in, because he thought he had more control over his body than that, but it seemed it was becoming a frequent thing since Katara came back into his life.

 Zuko opened his eyes and scowled halfheartedly at the pond and at the innocent, little turtle-ducks that swarm near him.

 'You know what I mean, right?'
-Sokka's question resurfaced in his mind once again ever since he had left Ba Sing Se.
-'You feel sad and depressed when you're away from your loved one even for a few minutes that you feel that you'd die if you don't see her face?
+Sokka's question resurfaced in his mind once again, as it had ever since he had left Ba Sing Se.
+'You feel sad and depressed when you're away from your loved one even for a few minutes, that you feel that you'd die if you don't see her face?
 You know what I'm talking about, right?'

-It seemed that Sokka was not exaggerating after all for it was just as the warrior had said.
+It seemed that Sokka was not exaggerating after all, because he felt just as the warrior had said.
 Well, maybe not the dying part, but Zuko did feel depressed, saddened, and miserable not being in Katara's presence or looking upon her beautiful face, and there was this strange pain in his chest that would not go away.

 The turtle-ducklings quacked at him and swam in circles near the edge of the pond as they waited for a treat, but after the man sitting under the cherry blossom tree presented no food, the little creatures swam away with disappointed quacks.

 Unable to suppress the sigh that escaped him, Zuko rose from his place under the shade of the cherry blossom tree.
-With one last glance at the pond, the young lord began to walk morosely back inside the palace to finish on the paperwork he had been reading before his mind began to wander on Katara again, causing him to leave his study and take a break in the garden.
+With one last glance at the pond, the young lord began to walk morosely back inside the palace to finish on the paperwork he had been reading before his mind began to wander on Katara, causing him to leave his study.
 He hardly acknowledged the servants that bowed to him as he passed them by on his way to his study.

-Zuko gritted his teeth as he resisted the urge to punch a hole on the door in front of him since he was in no mood to deal with the smug, old advisor.
-Wei was being even more irritating ever since Zuko came back that even the other advisors were getting annoyed.
+Zuko gritted his teeth as he resisted the urge to punch a hole on the door in front of him.
+He was in no mood to deal with the smug, old advisor.
+Wei had been even more irritating ever since Zuko came back to the Fire Nation that even the other advisors were getting annoyed.

 Straightening his shoulders, Zuko turned around and regarded his hated advisor with an emotionless expression.